nualagr/dargan-health-foods/README.md

 understanding with **toast cappers** in red for error messages, blue for informative messages, yellow for warnings and green for success messages.
-The **times icon button** in the top-right-hand-corner of the box allows the user to close the toast.
+The **times icon button** in the top-right-hand-corner of the box allows the user to close a toast.

 <br>